zub2/somfy-tools/README.md

 The code is based on the description available at the [Pushstack blog](https://pushstack.wordpress.com/somfy-rts-protocol/).
 Also included is a tool to record and play back signal via GPIO.
 This can be used for debugging.

+The reusable parts are currently being factored out into librts.
+See the librts section for more info.

 ## Compiling

 Either CMake or [meson](http://mesonbuild.com/), a C++ compiler supporting C++ 17 (e.g. gcc 6.4) and the [boost](http://boost.org/) libraries are required.
 To build the complete `sdr-somfy-decoder`, [rtl_sdr](https://osmocom.org/projects/sdr/wiki/rtl-sdr) is needed too.
 (Without rtl_sdr only a version that can decode an IQ log (analytic signal) is built.)